Avebury Stone Circles and Henge

-Recognised as a World Heritage Site for it's outstanding Neolithic and Bronze age landscape Avebury is a place not to be missed.
-The stone circles and henge monument are particularly unusual, not just for its size but also for the fact that it is the only stone circle with a village buit within it.
+Recognised as a World Heritage Site for it's outstanding Neolithic and Bronze Age landscape, Avebury is a place where you can connect with history and take time to imagine what life might have been like thousands of years ago.
+The stone circles and henge monument are particularly unusual, not just because it is the largest stone circle in the world but also for the fact that it is the only stone circle with a village built partially within it.

 One of the stones tells a grisly story.
-Excavations by Alexander Keiller revealed the skeleton of a medieval barber-surgeon who was crushed beneath the stone when it was being buried in the 14th century by locals who wanted to remove the pagan stones from view.
+Excavations by Alexander Keiller revealed the skeleton of a medieval barber-surgeon who was crushed beneath the stone when it was being buried by those who wanted to remove the pagan stones from view.

 Recent geophysical research has revealed the presence of an exciting new feature, a square shaped stone monument, possibly the earliest feature in the stone circles demonstrating that Avebury still has many more secrets to give up.